How to Make a Clay & Button Bead Necklace — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 1If your clay beads crack while drying, you can try mixing a little water with a small amount of clay to create a paste and fill the cracks before they fully harden.
+- 1If your clay beads develop small cracks while drying, don't worry!
+You can try mixing a little water with a small amount of extra air-dry clay to create a smooth paste.
+Use this paste to carefully fill the cracks before they fully harden, then smooth it over with a damp finger or tool.

-• 2Experiment with different button sizes, shapes, and colors to create unique bead designs.
-You can also press multiple smaller buttons into a single clay bead.
+- 2Experiment with different button sizes, shapes, and colors to create truly unique bead designs.
+You can also press multiple smaller buttons into a single clay bead for a more intricate texture or pattern.
+Consider using vintage buttons for a nostalgic feel.

-• 4Ensure the holes in your clay beads are large enough for your chosen cord or wire to pass through easily before they dry completely.
+- 4Ensure the holes in your clay beads are large enough for your chosen cord or wire to pass through easily *before* they dry completely.
+If a hole seems too small, gently enlarge it with a toothpick or skewer while the clay is still pliable.

 Related Activities You Might Enjoy